iojini/apt-logistics-credential-theft-exfiltration/README.md

 ## Investigation Steps

-### 1. Initial Access - Remote Access Source & Compromised User Account
+### 1. Initial Access: Remote Access Source & Compromised User Account

 Searched for remote interactive sessions from external sources during the incident timeframe to identify the origin of unauthorized access.
 The analysis revealed that the external IP address 88.97.178.12 established an RDP connection to azuki-logistics, marking the initial access point for the attack.
 In addition, discovered that the account that was compromised and used for initial RDP access was the user account kenji.sato.